 If you have tried jump-starting your vehicle and it still won’t start, there are a few things you can try before calling a mechanic.

 - Check the terminals—Another thing you can do is check the condition of the battery terminals.
-The battery terminals will need to be clean and free of corrosion to make a proper connection.
+The battery terminals must be clean and free of corrosion to make a proper connection.

-- Check the jump box/cables state—Lastly, check the jumper cables or jump box condition.
+- Check the jump box/cable conditions—Lastly, check the jumper cables or jump box condition.
 If they are visibly damaged or in poor condition, they may not be transferring power properly.

 Save Thousands on Repairs with Endurance

 If your battery suddenly gives out and you need to be towed to a local mechanic within 25 miles from your home, Endurance is there to help 24/7.
-All of their extended car warranties come with roadside assistance that can tow, jumpstart, change a flat tire, deliver fluid/gas, or provide lockout assistance.
-If you want to arrange service through a different towing provider, they still cover up to $50 per incident.
+Each Endurance protection plan comes with 24/7 roadside assistance that can tow, jump-start, change a flat tire, deliver fluid/gas, or provide lockout assistance.